dwarvesf/playbook/operations/mbti---type-istj.md

 * Appear uninterested in a position due to their quiet disposition
 * Need to present their enthusiasm for the position

----

 ### ISTJ and Work
-At work, the ISTJ will often
+At work, the ISTJ will often:
 * Be hardworking, organized, efficient, and productive
 * Set tangible goals
 * Devise action plans to meet their established goals